Automizy/Automizy-Skeleton/README.md

 # Automizy-Skeleton-Project ($ASP)

-The **Automizy-Skeleton-Project** puts a vertical bar on the right side of your website (or element).
-In this box you can create tabs, content blocks and groups.
+The **Automizy-Skeleton-Project** is the best module of the world.
+You can use it for everything!

 ![screenshot 1](https://raw.github.com/automizy/automizy-skeleton-project/master/screenshot1.png)